lmarza/DRL-for-Pick-and-Place-Task-subtasks/README.md

 <img src="images/arc1.png" width="250">  |  <img src="images/generalArchitecture.png" width="250">

-Robotic learning using  Deep Reinforcement learning (DRL) has emerged as a leading robotic automation technique to generate adatible behaviour.
-However, a major drawback of using DRL is the *data hungry* training regime that requires millions of trial and error attempts, impractical in real robotic hardware.
-We propose a multi-subtask reinforcement learning method where complex tasks can be decomposed into low-level subtasks.
-These subtasks can be parametrized as expert networks and learnt via existing DRL methods.
-The trained subtasks can be sequenced with a high-level choreographer.
-As a testbed, we use a pick and place robotic simulator, and transfer the learnt behaviours in a real robotic system.
-We show that our method outperforms imitation learning based methods and reaches high success rate compared to an end-to-end learning approach.
-All our experiments are carried out on a CPU-based system that demonstrate their rapid deployment in simple computing systems, contrary to commonly used heavy processing machines such as GPU.
-Our approach deviates from the end-to-end learning strategy and provides an initial direction towards learning modular task representations that can generate robust and transferable behaviours.
+Deep Reinforcement Learning (DRL) is emerging as a promising approach to generate adaptive behaviors for robotic platforms.
+However, a major drawback of using DRL is the data-hungry training regime that requires millions of trial and error attempts, which is impractical when running experiments on robotic systems.
+To address this issue, we propose a multi-subtask reinforcement learning method where complex tasks are decomposed manually into low-level subtasks by leveraging human domain knowledge.
+These subtasks can be parametrized as expert networks and learned via existing DRL methods.
+Trained subtasks can then be composed with a high-level choreographer.
+As a testbed, we use a pick and place robotic simulator to demonstrate our methodology, and show that our method outperforms an imitation learning-based method and reaches a high success rate compared to an end to-end learning approach.
+Moreover, we transfer the learned behavior in a different robotic environment that allows us to exploit sim-to-real transfer and demonstrate the trajectories in a real robotic system.
+Our training regime is carried out using a central processing unit (CPU)-based system, which demonstrates the data-efficient properties of our approach.

 ## Implementation details